we use ggplot2 for graphical representations

 destination_positions(models) <- as.matrix(locations[c("x", "y")])

 An important point to note is that the sim_list() returned by grid_blvim() is homogeneous: it uses the same cost matrix and the same location data.
-This is enforced in the package as most of the exploration methods proposed would not make sense for a heterogeneous collection of spatial interaction models.
+This is enforced in the package because most of the exploration methods proposed would not make sense for a heterogeneous collection of spatial interaction models.

 Exploring the results